commercelayer/contentful-gatsby-demo/README.md

 ### Add prices

-To make the prices appear, add the following snippets to the products and product templates.
-The library will look into the page and populate the price amounts for each element that contains a *skuCode* property:
+To make the prices appear, add the following snippets to [Product.tsx](./src/components/Product.tsx) and [Products.tsx](./src/components/Products.tsx).
+The JS library will look into the page and populate the price amounts for each element that contains a `skuCode` property:

 ```
-// ./src/components/Product.tsx
 import * as CLayer from 'commercelayer-react'

 // Your React Component